wjzhengsh/blockchain/v10_application.md

                 ...
 	```

 	**Note**: If you want to target additional peers in the network, for example, you require endorsement from a peer that does not belong to your organization, then you need to obtain the correct API endpoint information of those peers.
 You also need to store the CA cert for the other organization to verify responses that return to your application.
-This information is not exposed in your service credentials, therefore you must contact the appropriate admin for the Bluemix Org and acquire this information in an out-of-band operation.
+This information is not exposed in your service credentials, therefore you must contact the appropriate admin for the CLoud Foundry Org and acquire this information in an out-of-band operation.
 The ordering service URL is common across the network; you don't need any member-specific information for ordering service.

 3. Plug the API endpoint information into a configuration file of your application as shown in the following example:
 	```